ciao-lang/ciaopp/examples/verifly/README.md

 # CiaoPP examples for on-the-fly assertion checking (verifly)

-This directory contain some examples to demonstrate CiaoPP on-the-fly assertion checking in CiaoPP.
+This directory contains some examples to demonstrate CiaoPP on-the-fly assertion checking in CiaoPP.

 ## Requirements